SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

 The assassination of Franz Ferdinand caused World War One.
 In 1914, a Serbian member of the Black Hand "assassinated the heir to the Hapsburg empire." (citation).
-This murder caused the Austrian government to try and end Serbia's indipendance, and global warfare ensued.
+This murder caused the Austrian government to try and end Serbia's independence; global warfare ensued.